MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-08-19-ftrim-function.md

 ```
 which is probably *not* what you want!

-A possible solution to trim off some of the rounding error might look something like
+A possible solution to trim off some of the extra digits might look something like

 ```
 floor(ch("/some/parm") * 1000)/1000